isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2023-09-01-post-White Paper | Transfer of Model Law on Electronic Transferable Records Compliant Titles.md

 These are the requirements of writing and signature, integrity, singularity, exclusive control to preclude double-spending, delivery and endorsement.
 The MLETR also provides for changes of medium where required.</p>
-<p>Read more about TradeTrust in the technical guidance appendix is designed
+<p>Read more about TradeTrust in the technical guidance appendix which is
-to support implementers with detailed technical information:</p>
+designed to support implementers with detailed technical information:</p>
 <p><strong><mark>TradeTrust</mark></strong>
 </p>
 <p>Singapore developed